qwe2820435o2/SceneGuide/Redis/Two persistence mechanisms, RDB and AOF.md

 1. Don't just use RDB as that will cause you to lose a lot of data
 2. Also don't just use AOF, because then there are two problems for two reasons.

 First, you use AOF as a cold backup, without RDB as a cold backup, the recovery speed is faster;

 Second, RDB generates data snapshots simply and rudely every time, which is more robust and can avoid bugs in the complex backup and recovery mechanism of AOF.

+3. Combined use of AOF and RDB persistence mechanisms

+Use AOF to ensure that data is not lost, as the first choice for data recovery;

+Use RDB for different degrees of cold backup.
+When AOF files are lost or damaged, you can also use RDB for fast data recovery

 ```